codio/knowledge/student-source/students/courses/navigate-student-dashboard.rst

 Projects
 --------

 You can create your own projects using the web-based IDE in Codio.
 To access the project area, use the BUILD links in the left navigation pane.
-See :ref:`Projects <projects>` for more information.

 **See Also:**

 - :ref:`Join a Course <joining>`
 - :ref:`Pay for Codio Subscription <paying>`
-- :ref:`Create or Import a Project <create-import-project>`